 There are several companies that offer organized Pamir Highway Tours.
 Kalpak Travel, Pamir Horse Adventure, Pamir Highway Adventure, Sarez Travel, among many others can arrange tours.
 Most organized tours I’ve seen advertised come in between $1,200 and $4,000 USD per person, of course depending on the length of tour and levels of accommodations in cities.

 Renting a Pajero or Landcruiser, I was told by people I met in Khorog cost them $120 per day for the rental from Osh.
+A smaller vehicle like a Lada will for about $50 per day.
 If you’re looking into buying a vehicle over there Caravanistan and its forums would be a good place to start your research.

 This is a bucketlister for many cyclists.
 The majority of other travelers I’ve met in Tajikistan have been cyclists.
 I do not have any expertise in this as I have never personally cycled the M41, so I’ll turn you over to some blogs that do!
 Good blogs to visit are We Love Mountains, Blanca on a Bike, and Traveling Two.

 Looking For A Little More Information On The Pamirs?

 Jizeu Trek: The Pamirs Best Overnight Hiking Trip

 How To Get To Lake Sarez